 You may have paid an excessive amount of tax if:

-• your organisation changed into the use of the incorrect tax code
+- your organisation changed to the use of the incorrect tax code

-• you had a couple of business activities at the identical time
+- you had a couple of business activities at the same time

 Overpaid Tax on Pension: